briannagrissom/Web-Scraping-Images/README.md

 # WebScrapingImages
-Web scraping images to use for image classification project.
+Web scraping images (in this case images of crocodiles ) to use for image classification project.

 This involved: